 Point-of-sale Entry Mode

-Point-of-sale payments (or In-store payments)
+Point-of-sale payments (or In-person payments)

-Electronic payments made by shoppers via point-of-sale systems to buy products or services from merchants at a physical location (for example, a store or a ticketing booth).
+Electronic payments made by shoppers via POS systems to buy products or services from merchants at a physical location (for example, a store or a ticketing booth).
 These payments are usually made with cards (swipe, ICC, or contactless).

 Point-to-Point Encryption (P2PE)